Unbounder1/blog-admin-panel/circuit-scan-blog/body.md

 {{ "1.1" | subchapter("Preface") }}

-I don't really have any noble reason for creating this project I just hate the fact that ltspice (circuit simulation program) that we use for school is so annoying and there are no ways to rebind shortcuts especially on mac, where the function keys require me to awkwardly contort my hands to use the dumb unintuitive default keybinds.
+I dislike the fact that ltspice (circuit simulation program) that we use for school is so annoying and there are no ways to rebind shortcuts especially on mac, where the function keys require me to awkwardly contort my hands to use the dumb unintuitive default keybinds.

 {{ "1.2" | subchapter("General Overview") }}